Vancelot/Blockchain/README.md

 Bouncy castle is security provider

-Creates new wallets
+Creates new wallets,
 coinbase wallet generates coins to send to other wallets

-Boolean check for Chain validity loop through blockchain to check hashes compare registered hash and calculated hash compare previous hash and registered previous hash check if hash is solved loop through blockchain transactions
+Boolean check for Chain validity;
+  loop through blockchain to check hashes;
+  compare registered hash and calculated hash;
+  compare previous hash and registered previous hash;
+  check if hash is solved;
+  loop through blockchain transactions;

 ---------------------------------------------------------